Javey/javey.github.io/tpl/pages/documents/properties.md

 In HTML, most attributes have two face: the `content attribute` and the `IDL attribute`.

 The content attribute can be setted or getted via `element.setAttribute()` or `element.getAttribute()`.
-While the IDL attribute can be setted or getted like javascript object, e.g. `element.foo`.
+While the IDL attribute can be setted or getted like javascript object, i.e. `element.foo`.

 ##### Available attributes can be rendered to html.

 Refer to [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) ([HTMLInputElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement) for example).

-So attribute's name must be `lowerCamlCase` style instead of `lowercase` style.
-Such as `maxLength` instead of `maxlength` in input element.
+Attribute's name must be `lowerCamlCase` style instead of `lowercase` style, such as `maxLength` instead of `maxlength` in input element.
 However `class` attribute is an exception.
 You can use `class` instead of `className`. `className` is also right of course.

 ```js